Altered Beast: Guardian of the Realms

 Altered Beast: Guardian of the Realms is a 2002 beat 'em up video game developed by 3d6 Games and published by Sega for the Game Boy Advance.
 It was released by THQ in North America in 2002 and by Sega in Europe in 2003.
 The game is a handheld sequel to Sega's 1988 arcade video game Altered Beast.
-The game was the result of a publishing deal between Sega and THQ, with third-party American developer 3d6 creating two Advance titles, also including the The Revenge of Shinobi.
+The game was the result of a publishing deal between Sega and THQ, with third-party American developer 3d6 creating two Advance titles, also including The Revenge of Shinobi.
 Upon release, Guardian of the Realms received mixed reviews, with critics praising the game's likeness to the original release, but critiquing the long level design, limitations to the combat, and inconsistent visuals.

 Gameplay

 A screenshot of Guardian of the Realms.

 Playing as a fallen Guardian of the Realms, players are called by Zeus to defend Olympus and defeat the Arcanon.
 Gameplay involves hack and slash combat across sixteen levels where the objective is to complete the level by defeating monsters and the level boss to reach the end.
 Players can punch, kick, duck, and jump, and collect and use power-ups that confer temporary effects, including to increase speed, restore health, add shields, or use magic attacks.
 Each time the player collects a Spirit Orb, the player grows in size and strength, and shifts into a Beast with a unique appearance in each level when three are collected.
 Beasts, such as dragons, werewolves, or tigers, confer additional attack abilities.
 The game also supports two multiplayer modes, including a two-player co-operative mode and a four-player battle mode.